 George (31) and Shilpa (29) Kuruvilla are young urban professionals, as Foo, in Singapore.
 They moved there in 2001 from India to go to university.
 He now works at a software company, Shilpa is a representative for Boeing.

 “East Asia is one of the most competitive regions in the world,” says George, sitting in a coffee place in yet another shopping mall.
 “It’s the only region where economic growth just seems to keep going and going.
 The cities are being flooded with go-getters and everyone is expected to just keep going and going.
 Society’s demands are always looming.
 Failure is not an option.
 All of this makes the Asian cities tough places to work and live.”

 But, Celest, George, and Shilpa claim to have found the place that helps them survive their rushed lives.
-A place which a growing number of their generation are also turning to.
-A place which is rapidly losing interest among their European counterparts: the church.
+A place where a growing number of their generation also turns to.
+A place that is rapidly losing interest among their European counterparts: the church.

 During the most recent census in Singapore, in 2010, twenty percent of the population of little over five million registered themselves as christian.
 Ten years earlier, only fourteen percent did this.

 Meanwhile Buddhism, the traditionally leading religion in the city-state, is losing terrain.
 In ten years, the number of Singaporeans considering themselves Buddhist declined from 42.5 to 33.3 percent of the population.

 In South Korea, christianity has become the leading religion.
 Compared to Europe, christianity is growing ten times faster in Asia according to the American Center for the Study of Global Christianity.